 Anna T. Meadows, MD is a pediatric oncologist who led the way for survivorship studies of children with cancer during her 40 year career at Children’s Hospital of Philadelphia.
 Anna was attracted to Penn's Village because of Health Pals, our service that helps members navigate the health care system.

-Mindy Mozenter is the Director of Community Outreach for Homestead Senior Care.
-She has a deep understanding of the required support systems of older adults as they seek to remain in their own homes
+Mindy Mozenter is the Home Care Services Outreach Manager for Surrey Services for Seniors.
+She has a deep understanding of the required support systems of older adults as they seek to remain in their own homes.

 Ted Robb chairs the North County Conservancy, a not for profit developer of affordable housing and formerly was the Pennsylvania Secretary of Labor & Industry and Regional Director of the U.S Department of Housing & Urban Development.